morphey-slavbard/product_slider/README.md

 **Future work**

 * Dynamically pulling in content from a json file.
-* Some slight tweeks around how many products appear in mobile version
+* Some slight tweeks around how many products appear in mobile version (Moving from desktop to mobile rquires a reload - During demo have two tabs showing mobile and desktop if required.)
 * hover over add to cart button on image